Who is most vulnerable to impacts of climate change?

 “(The) poor, ethnic minorities, and women are very clearly the most vulnerable to the impacts of climate change that we are already seeing today: heat waves; displacement and smoke due to fires; and price shocks due to supply chain interruptions, higher energy prices,” Daniel Kammen, a professor of energy at the University of California, Berkeley and a coordinating lead author on IPCC reports, told The Associated Press.

-These populations are the most vulnerable to the effects of climate change because of racism, sexism and pursuit of profits over protection of people, according to Bineshi Albert, co-executive director of the Climate Justice Alliance.
+These populations are the most vulnerable to the effects of climate change because of racism, sexism, and the pursuit of profits over the protection of people, according to Bineshi Albert, co-executive director of the Climate Justice Alliance.

 “Due to the continued search for profits by our current economic system and (by) the fossil fuel industry in particular, there are entire neighborhoods that are deemed worthy of becoming sacrifice zones, and this breaks down every time around race, class, and national lines,” she said.

-Research also shows that disabled people are more vulnerable to effects of climate change than abled bodied people.
+Research also shows that disabled people are more vulnerable to the effects of climate change than abled-bodied people.

 A study published in July 2022 found that richer nations like the U.S. caused climate harm to poorer countries.